zarf-dev/proposals/0048-schema-update-process/README.md

 ### Package Layout loses mutability
 `layout.PackageLayout.Pkg` is currently a public, mutable field, and some SDK consumers edit it directly after loading a package — for example to rename it, rewrite annotations, or override the namespace.
 Replacing it with an opaque handle removes that general-purpose write access, which is a breaking change for those consumers.

 It is reasonable to have safeguards here because most arbitrary edits to a package would corrupt it.
-For instance, changing a chart name, would cause a failure on deploy since the chart name is used to find the tar path within the packager layout.
+For instance, changing a chart name would cause a failure on deploy since the chart name is used to find the tar path within the packager layout.
 The legitimate post-load mutations are a small set and each may be exposed as a targeted setter (`SetName`, `SetAnnotations`, `OverrideNamespace`, `FilterComponents`); more can be added as consumer needs surface.
 See [The package handle](#the-package-handle) for the accessor and setter surface.

 ## Design Details